AndyObtiva/glimmer-dsl-swt/README.md

 SWT Shell widget by default is resizable.
 To make it non-resizable, one must pass a complicated style bit concoction like `swt(:shell_trim, :resize!, :max!)`.

-Glimmer makes this easier by alternatively offering a `:no_resize` extra SWT style, added for convenience.
+Glimmer makes this easier by alternatively ing a `:no_resize` extra SWT style, added for convenience.
 This makes declaring a non-resizable window as easy as:

 ```ruby